Trump to resume campaigning; second debate canceled | Politics

 Trump to resume campaigning; second debate canceled

 U.S. President Donald Trump will resume in-person campaigning on Saturday after being sidelined by a case of COVID-19, but a debate next week against his presidential election opponent Joe Biden was canceled because Trump refused to participate.
-Trump will address a crowd of supporters on Saturday from a White House balcony on a "law and order" theme, an administration official said on Friday.
-A source familiar with the situation said the crowd could be in the hundreds, and all were expected to wear masks.
+Trump will address a crowd of supporters on Saturday from a White House balcony on a "law and order" theme, an administration official said.
+A source familiar with the planning for the event said the crowd could be in the hundreds, and all were expected to wear masks.

 Then the Republican president will travel on Monday to central Florida, a state crucial to his hopes of winning a second term in the Nov.
 3 election.
 He will stage his first campaign rally since his coronavirus diagnosis at an airport in the town of Sanford.
 The campaign did not disclose if it would be held in a hangar with doors open, as it has in the past, or entirely outside.